surma/surma.dev/content/postits/arm64.md

     40100004:   14000000        b       40100004 <_reset+0x4>
 ```

-Now we have an [ELF] file, but we won't have an operating system that can decode that format to load the instruction into memory.
-To extract the raw binary instructions, `objcopy` comes in handy:
+We have an [ELF] file, but again, we are running bare metal, where there is no operating system that can decode the ELF file format and load the instruction into the right spot in memory.
+We have to extract the raw binary instructions ahead of time and `objcopy` comes in handy for that task:

 ```
 $ objcopy -O binary main.elf main.bin
 ```

-Instead of dealing with BIOSes or boot sectors and other shenanigans, we'll use Qemu's [generic loader] functionality to load files into memory:
+Instead of dealing with BIOSes, boot sectors or other shenanigans, we'll use Qemu's [generic loader] functionality to load that file into memory:

 ```
 $ qemu-system-aarch64 \